 “He flew airplanes for the Navy in Korea,” Tim continues.
-“When he came back in the 1950s, his family set up an airstrip on part of their farm so that he and a couple of his Navy buddies that lived in the area could start an airport.
-He continued to own it and make these loving improvements to it, all the way up through the time we came into the picture.
-It was beautiful, with paved strips, hangars available, a nice place to land.
+“When he came back in the 1950s, his family set up an airstrip on their farm so he and a couple of his Navy buddies could start an airport.
+Over time, he made these loving improvements to it, all the way up through the time we came into the picture.
+It was beautiful – with paved strips, hangars available, a nice place to land.
 It was about perfect, other than the fact we had to buy it instead of rent hangar space.
 But it felt right, so I knew that’s what we had to do.
 Everybody told me how incredibly silly I was to start a dropzone,” he adds, laughing, “but it has worked out.
 Luckily, they were all wrong.”

-At this point in WNY’s history, the dropzone boasts two widebody Cessna 182s with all kinds of skydiving mods on them to be able to make them climb to altitude as zippily as possible.
+At this point in WNY’s history, the dropzone boasts two widebody Cessna 182s.
+They have all kinds of skydiving mods so they can climb to altitude as zippily as possible.
 They’re some of the fastest 182s out there, making it to 10,000 feet in about 15 minutes.

 “I get to see something I started grow to a point where I never thought it was going to,” Tim muses.
 “For instance: Three years ago, we decided we were going to rent a Skyvan and have a boogie at our dropzone.
 The logistics of being able to do that was tough – and the money involved for a small dropzone to bring in that large airplane.
 If the weather hadn’t worked out on that weekend, I probably wouldn’t be talking about ‘my dropzone’ today.
 But it was amazing.”